mvasigh/ctci/README.md

 ## ctci

-This repo contains example code for concepts covered in Gayle Laakman McDowell's [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850), as well as solutions to some practice problems from the book.
+This repo contains example TypeScript code for concepts covered in Gayle Laakman McDowell's [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850), as well as solutions to some practice problems from the book.

 ### Running tests